ora0600/confluent-ksqldb-hands-on-workshop/labs/05_usecase_realtime_inventory.md

 ksql> list topics;
 ksql> exit;
 ````
-Check also the running queries in KSQLDB UI in Control Center and compare SINK and SOURCE of CTAS_INVENTORY_STREAM_TABLE_5.
+Check also the running queries in ksqlDB UI in Control Center and compare SINK and SOURCE of CTAS_INVENTORY_STREAM_TABLE_5.
 Is that what you expected?

 End lab5